-Students who complete the high school ProStart® program and pass the ProStart® examination with a score of 75% or higher will receive nine credit hours toward the associate degree.
-This will leave 57 credit hours to complete the associate degree requirement of 60 credit hours.
+Students who complete the high school ProStart® program and pass the ProStart® examination with a score of 75% or higher may receive 6 credit hours toward the associate degree.
+This will leave 54 credit hours to complete the associate degree requirement of 60 credit hours.